 Those projects that have a higher component of cash to in kind ratio will be looked upon more favourably in the value for money section of the assessment process and therefore have more of a likelihood of success.

-TSA also values cash contributions from industry.
+TSA also highly values cash contributions from industry as this evidences a market value to the application.

 6.2 Project Total Cost